 Process Goal Diagrams

-Figure 2 depicts the goal diagram for Explore Initial Scope, a goal that you should address at the beginning of a project during the Inception phase (remember, DA promotes a full delivery lifecycle, not just a construction lifecycle).
-Where some agile methods will simply advise you to populate your product backlog with some initial user stories the goal diagram of Figure 2 makes it clear that you might want to be a bit more sophisticated in your approach.
+Figure 3 depicts the goal diagram for Explore Scope, a goal that you should address at the beginning of an endeavour (remember, DA promotes a full delivery lifecycle, not just a construction lifecycle).
+Where some agile methods will simply advise you to populate your product backlog with some initial user stories the goal diagram of Figure 3 makes it clear that you might want to be a bit more sophisticated in your approach.
 What level of detail should you capture, if any (a light specification approach of writing up some index cards and a few whiteboard sketches is just one option you should consider)?
 What view types should you consider (user stories are one approach to usage modeling, but shouldn’t you consider other views to explore the data or the UI)?
 Notice how we suggest that you likely want to default to capturing usage in some way, basic domain concepts (e.g. via a high-level conceptual diagram) in some way, and non-functional requirements in some way.
 There are different strategies you may want to consider for going about modeling.
 You should also start thinking about your approach to managing your work.
-In DA we make it clear that agile teams do more than just implement new requirements, hence our recommendation to default to a work item stack over Scrum’s simplistic Product Backlog strategy.
-Finally Figure 2 makes it clear that when you’re exploring the initial scope of your effort that you should capture non-functional requirements – such as reliability, availability, and security requirements (among many) – in some manner.
+In DA we make it clear that agile teams do more than just implement new requirements, hence our recommendation to default to a work item list over Scrum’s simplistic Product Backlog strategy.
+Finally, Figure 3 makes it clear that when you’re exploring the initial scope of your effort that you should capture quality requirements – such as reliability, availability, and security requirements (among many) – in some manner.

 A few important points about these goal diagrams: